 It saves you a lot of time and becomes the foundation of your paper’s outline.
 Feel free to submit the proposal to your professor even when they don’t ask for it.
 You will find valuable feedback to use throughout the writing process.
 A proposal usually ranges from 500 to 1000 words.
 The exact word count depends on your course requirements and the examiner’s instructions.
 Double-check guidance concerning the style and tone of proposal.

 Planning a dissertation is undeniably an involving task.
+If you experience any problems, ask Edubirdie for dissertation writing help.
 Whether you are an undergraduate or postgraduate student, here are some sections you must not skip

 Make your topic as short as possible and straight to the point.